-If yours was a court-ordered suspension, then apply for the restricted license first, and then have the interlock installed.
+If yours was a court-ordered suspension, then apply for the restricted license first, and then have the ignition interlock installed.

 If your license was suspended by the Idaho Transportation Department you will have to apply for a restricted permit through the Transportation Department in Boise.

 Call LifeSafer Ignition Interlock 800-634-3077 to schedule your ignition interlock installation.
-Ask about offers and money saving discounts.
+Ask about offers and money-saving discounts!